dod-advana/gamechanger-web/.gitlab/merge_request_templates/default_request.md

 ## Types of changes

+- [ ] User interface improvement (non-breaking change that that improves the UI cosmetically)
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Optimization (provides speedup with no functional changes)